 Over 60,000 young people watched the video with many liking, sharing and tagging their mates.
 It’s this sort of engagement that companies are after instead of people just scrolling past an ad.

-Our insights are part of our youth marketing report Interaction Not Interruption: How Young People Engage with Brands and Advertising Online.
+Our insights are part of our youth marketing report What Gen Z Actually Do Online – Social & Digital Media Trends 2019.
 Our findings come from surveying more than a thousand 15 to 24-year-olds to identify their online habits.
 A full breakdown of their attitudes towards different platforms and advertising methods can be found inside.

 A matter of trust